AlFarabiDHK/plain-to-cipher/README.md

 # Welcome to the Jumble

 This project uses HTML, CSS and JavaScript to convert plain text to cipher text instantaneously.
-It uses Ceaser cipher and a simplfied version of square cipher to encrypt the text.
+It uses Caesar cipher and a simplfied version of square cipher to encrypt the text.

 ----------------------------------------------------------------
 ## How to run: